Common Name : Jungle Nymph Stick Insect

 I keep my Wood Nymphs and Jungle Nymphs slightly differently to the way I keep the more traditional 'stick like' stick insects.
 I find they thrive in a warm, humid environment and need the space to move around freely.
 Like all stick insects they must hang upside down to moult successfully and they therefore require a cage that is tall rather than long.
 I find a fish tank with a lid is good, it doesn't need to be a new one as there is no need for it to be water-tight.
 A lot of people throw out old tanks and it is easy enough to make a lid with netting.
 A tank turned on its end works well.
 I place a heat mat on the back or side of the tank and put peat, coir or vermiculite on the base (depth 6-8cm) .
 The substrate helps maintain moisture and these stick insects also lay their eggs in it.
 Once again, a more expensive option for housing is an Exo Terra vivarium.
 They are super cages for keeping a large range of pet bugs.

 I feed the stick insects mostly on bramble but they also seem to enjoy a little Oak (evergreen Oak in the winter) and rose.
 I place the stems in a jar of water and put tissue around the neck of the jar so that they don't drown themselves.
 I change the food once or twice a week and top up the water in the jar as necessary.
 I spray the stick insects with tepid water each day if I feel they need it but I do try to keep the tank humid by covering some of the ventilation in the lid with a plastic sheet/cling film.
 I find this is most important during the winter when the radiators are on and they dry out the room.

-Jungle Nymph (Heteropteryx dilatata) Nymphs pair (male & female)
+Jungle Nymph (Heteropteryx dilatata) Pair of nymphs (male & female)